-1. Navigate to the Define access code parameter ( $\rightarrow \implies 110$ ).
+1. Navigate to the Define access code parameter ($\rightarrow \square$ 111).

 - 2. Define a 16-digit (max.) numeric code as the access code. - 3.
-Enter the access code again in the Confirm access code parameter ( $\rightarrow \implies 110$ ) to confirm. - ► The web browser switches to the login page. - $\blacksquare$ Disabling parameter write protection via access code $\rightarrow$ $\blacksquare$ 57.

-- The Access status parameter shows which user role the user is currently logged in with. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \triangleq 57$
+Enter the access code again in the Confirm access code parameter (→ 🗎 111) to confirm. - └ The web browser switches to the login page. - Disabling parameter write protection via access code → 🗎 56. - If the access code is lost: Resetting the access code $\rightarrow \cong 116$. - The Access status parameter shows which user role the user is currently logged in with. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \square 56$